 Professor of Modern History and Director of The Holocaust Research Institute

 Dan Stone is a historian of modern Europe with a particular interest in history of ideas.
 He studied at the University of Oxford where he was a Junior Research Fellow at New College (1996-1999) and a lecturer at the Oxford Centre for Hebrew and Jewish Studies (1997-1999) and has been at Royal Holloway since 1999.
-Dan is co-editor of the journals Patterns of Prejudice and the Journal of Genocide Research and on the editorial boards of Critical Philosophy of Race, History of Communism in Europe, Hypothesis and Dapim: Studies on the Holocaust.
-He is on the international advisory board of the International Tracing Service (Bad Arolsen) and is a member of the Holocaust Memorial Day Trust’s Experts Reference Group, and a member of the UK oversight committee of the Arolsen Archives (formerly International Tracing Service).
+Dan is chair of the academic advisory board for the redesigned Holocaust Galleries at the Imperial War Museum, London; a member of the Holocaust Memorial Day Trust’s Experts Reference Group, and a member of the UK oversight committee of the Arolsen Archives (formerly International Tracing Service).

-Professor Stone is the author of some seventy scholarly articles and nine books, including: Responses to Nazism in Britain 1933-1939: Before War and Holocaust (Palgrave, 2003), Histories of the Holocaust (Oxford University Press, 2010), Goodbye to All That?
-The Story of Europe since 1945 (Oxford University Press, 2014), The Liberation of the Camps: The End and Aftermath of the Holocaust (Yale University Press, 2015) and Concentration Camps: A Short History (Oxford University Press, 2019), and Fascism, Nazism and the Holocaust: Challenging Histories (Routledge, 2021).
-He is also the editor of seven books, including The Historiography of the Holocaust (Palgrave, 2004), The Holocaust and Historical Methodology (Berghahn, 2012) and The Oxford Handbook of Postwar European History (Oxford University Press, 2012).
+Professor Stone is the author of some eighty scholarly articles and ten books, including: Responses to Nazism in Britain 1933-1939: Before War and Holocaust (Palgrave, 2003), Histories of the Holocaust (Oxford University Press, 2010), Goodbye to All That?
+The Story of Europe since 1945 (Oxford University Press, 2014), The Liberation of the Camps: The End and Aftermath of the Holocaust (Yale University Press, 2015), Concentration Camps: A Very Short Introduction (Oxford University Press, 2019), and Fascism, Nazism and the Holocaust: Challenging Histories (Routledge, 2021).
+He is also the editor of eight books, including The Historiography of the Holocaust (Palgrave, 2004), The Holocaust and Historical Methodology (Berghahn, 2012) and The Oxford Handbook of Postwar European History (Oxford University Press, 2012).

 Senior Lecturer/Reader in Holocaust Studies, Department of History and Deputy Director, The Holocaust Research Institute

-Simone Gigliotti is Senior Lecturer/Reader in Holocaust Studies.
+Simone Gigliotti is Senior Lecturer in Holocaust Studies.
 Before joining Royal Holloway, she was based in the History Programme at Victoria University of Wellington, New Zealand (from 2004-2016).
 She has also held temporary positions at the University of Melbourne, and the University of the West Indies, Jamaica, and received fellowships from the United States Holocaust Memorial Museum in Washington, DC.
-Having written on a broad range of topics, her prevalent focus remains unearthing and analysing the victim and survivor experience in oral, written, visual and geographical accounts, and exploring how these accounts often intersect with, and differ from, perpetrator, humanitarian and other witnessing perspectives.
-Her research has also expanded to include studies of Jewish transmigration in the Asia-Pacific and Caribbean regions, and more recently, studies of inter-faith humanitarian relief across South-East Asia in post-conflict settings.
+Having written on a broad range of topics, her prevalent focus remains unearthing and analysing the victim and survivor experience in oral, written, visual and geographical accounts, and exploring how these accounts often intersect with, and differ from, perpetrator, humanitarian, and other witnessing perspectives.
+Her research has included studies of Jewish transmigration in the Asia-Pacific and Caribbean regions, and more recently, studies of inter-faith humanitarian relief across South-East Asia in post-conflict settings.
 She is the co-editor of two recent publications, A Companion to the Holocaust (Wiley, 2020) and The Holocaust in the 21st Century: Relevance and Challenges in the Digital Age (Lessons & Legacies, Volume XIV, Northwestern University Press, 2021).
-She is currently finalising a monograph about the home-seeking journeys of Jewish refugees and displaced persons from Nazi-era to post-war Europe (On the Trail of the Homeseeker: The Holocaust and the Cinema of the Displaced), and developing new research projects on the displacement cartographies of survivors of conflict, and the Holocaust's maritime history, geography, and relief networks.
+She is currently finalising a monograph about visual representations of Jewish refugees and displaced persons from Nazi-era to post-war Europe (On the Trail of the Homeseeker: The Holocaust and the Cinema of the Displaced), and developing new research projects on the displacement cartographies of survivors of conflict, and the Holocaust's maritime history, geography, and relief networks.

-- Jewish migration histories (displaced persons, transmigration, and refugee diasporas) children as victims of war and genocide
+- Children as victims of war and genocide

 Professor of Contemporary Literature and Thought